steph-xue/travel-journal/README.md

 ## How It Works

 The interface is built from two components, a navigation bar and a card, rendered from a single root component.
 Rather than writing out each destination by hand, the root component loops through an array of destination objects stored in a separate data file and renders one Card component per entry, passing each item's details in as props.
 Inside the Card component, the end date is only rendered if one exists in the data, so a destination without an end date displays a single date instead of an empty or broken date range.
 The list of cards is reversed before being displayed, so the most recently added destination always appears first.
-Vite handles the local development server and bundles the application for deployment via Netlify.
+Vite provides the local development server and bundles the application’s files for deployment via Netlify.

 <br>